karlafortes/teste/README.md

 I tried to keep the architecture simple, so I separeted it in 3 project: the main project, one to hold the business logic and one for unit tests.
 On them I applied some concepts to make it clean, readable and scalable, however keeping in mind the current scope and focusing on solving the problem we have now.

-## Licensing

-This project is licensed under Unlicense license.
-This license does not require you to take the license with you to your project.

 ## Contact

 Created by [@karlafortes](https://www.linkedin.com/in/karlafortes/) - feel free to contact me!